 Aside from this, the work cycle is divided into ‘sprints’, which usually lasts from 2 to 4 weeks.
 During sprints, daily standups take place to report on project progress and the changes required.

 Another one of the most popular agile methodology adopted by teams is Kanban.
 This agile methodology focuses on dividing the work into small parts and visualizing the workflow through cards in a way that it makes identifying bottlenecks easy.

 Typically, the Kanban system works through the principle of categorizing work into respective categories of ‘to do’, ‘in progress’, and ‘done’.
 You can easily move the cards to represent the progress.
 It also sets the work in progress (WIP) limits to restrict the number of items that can be added to a particular column to help keep the focus on current tasks only.

-Kanban is a light and flexible system that works best for projects where requirements often change, as the floating cards allow to make quick changes in the workflow and gives the team a heads up for what’s coming next.
+Kanban is a light and flexible system that works best for projects where requirements often change, as the floating cards allow to make quick changes in the workflow and give the team a heads up for what’s coming next.

 Check out other Agile articles on the nTask Blog: